• Skip to primary navigation

 For less crowds/cheapest

 Since this area is very popular, it gets a bit crowded and is very expensive during high season (December through April).
-If you don’t mind a bit of rain or you’re on a budget, then the best months to visit the Gulf of Papagayo is the shoulder season and rainy months of May, June, September and October.
+If you don’t mind a bit of rain and want to get away from crowds or you’re on a budget, then the best months to visit the Gulf of Papagayo is the shoulder season and rainy months of May, June, September and October.

 There are way less people and hotels lower their rates considerably as it is low season in this area.
 You also get to see the mountains all lush and green!